Marina Núñez del Prado: Núñez Del Prado Museum

-The House Museum governed by the FOUNDATION NUÑEZ DEL PRADO, is a Private Museum that enriches the Bolivian heritage.
+The House Museum, governed by the Núñez del Prado Foundation, is a private museum that enriches the Bolivian heritage.
 For decades it was a home and studio to Marina Nunez del Prado, and now it has become the Casa Museo and a treasured place of history and talent to those of Bolivia.
 The museum contains 1,014 works by del Prado, which constitute the greater repository of her work including sculptures, drawings and sketches by Marina, thus making it the largest existing collection of her works.
 But within the museum you will not only find the work of Marina, but also that of her sister Nilda, who was a great goldsmith and painter.
 The museum is filled with their family environment, works of her father, and the collections of Bolivian Silver, Colonial Art, Contemporary Painting, and Handicrafts.

 The house is surrounded by a garden of sculptures that had changing results affected by the urban modifications of its surroundings.
 It is composed of two levels being the first one of adobe and the second one of quincha brava.
 On the first floor there is a small central courtyard with a fused iron fountain.
 Its façade is colorful and on the right hand side, it reproduces, on a smaller scale, the front of the famous Palace of the Admiral of the city of Cusco.
 The workshop of the sculptor Marina Núñez, located on the second level, has been considered as the heart of the house and the intervention revolves around it.